 Forfeitures.
 The FCC is empowered to fine stations for violations of its rules and usually follows a summary procedure in imposing forfeitures for violations of the public inspection file rules.
 The current "base fine" for failure to maintain a complete public inspection file is \$10,000, and the FCC may adjust this amount upward if it believes the circumstances surrounding the violation merit it.
+The FCC has also issued fines for failure to timely upload required public file materials to the online file.
 Thus, it "pays" to maintain a well-organized and complete public inspection that is readily accessible to the public.

 License Renewal Difficulties.
 An incomplete public inspection file or evidence that a station's staff harassed, intimidated, or otherwise discouraged or unduly delayed members of the public from inspecting the public inspection file may be considered by the FCC at license renewal time, and quite possibly before.
 Since the licensee must certify in its license renewal application that its public inspection file is complete and that all required documents were placed in the public inspection file on time, an FCC determination that the file was incomplete constitutes not only a rule violation, but raises serious issues of misrepresentation before the FCC.
 Misrepresentation can result in loss of license and/or substantial fines, and thus must be avoided at all costs.
-Moreover, under the Communications Act of 1934, as amended, the FCC has the authority to take away any license for serious violations of its rules as well as for other violations which constitute a pattern of abuse.
+Under the Communications Act of 1934, as amended, the FCC has the authority to take away any license for serious violations of its rules as well as for other violations which constitute a pattern of abuse.